alexandrina-oleacu/JavaScriptProblem/README.md

 # JavaScriptProblem
-BuBBLE Sort Algoritm and a Palindrom
+Bubble Sort Algoritm and a Palindrom